 Visit the CRUK learning and development tools page for further information, resources and tools.

-Public Health England is running a national awareness campaign focusing on the respiratory symptoms of a persistent cough and inappropriate breathlessness.
-The campaign will run from 14 July to 16 October 2016, encouraging those with relevant symptoms to present to their GP, with the aim of diagnosing more cases of lung cancer, lung and heart disease earlier.
+Public Health England will be running a national Be Clear on Cancer awareness campaign focusing on the respiratory symptoms of a persistent cough and inappropriate breathlessness from 14 July to 16 October 2016.
+It encouraged those with relevant symptoms to present to their GP, with the aim of diagnosing more cases of lung cancer, lung and heart disease earlier.

 The public-facing leaflet for the campaign gives information on the symptoms of lung diseases such as COPD and lung cancer as well as heart disease.
 It also highlights how to reduce the risk of developing these conditions.

 The public-facing website for the respiratory symptoms campaign is NHS Choices.